The terms and conditions have been updated effective

 3.3 Authorised Users may change their respective passwords but may not be able to edit their profile information.
 The Client Administrator and WATC may edit the profile information of any Authorised User from time to time and both the Client Administrator and the WATC Administrator may reset the password for an Authorised User from time to time.

-4.1 The Client acknowledges and agrees that an Authorised User who has been allocated Access Permission by the Client Administrator is authorised to access the Client Portal, is acting for and on behalf of the Client or under instructions of the Client, is bound by, and is authorised to bind the Client to these terms and conditions.
+4.1 The Client acknowledges and agrees that an Authorised User who has been allocated Access Permission by the Client Administrator is authorised to access the Client Portal, is acting for and on behalf of the Client and is bound by these terms and conditions.

-(a) The Client is directly responsible for the consequences of all access to and use of the Client Portal by its Authorised Users, including all acts and omissions relating to that access or use and must ensure, that an Authorised User does not access or use the Client Portal after they cease to be an officer or employee of the Client and that the Nominee Authorised Users are locked out by the Client once the purpose for which access was granted to the Nominee Authorised Users has been served.
+(a) The Client is directly responsible for the consequences of all access to and use of the Client Portal by its Authorised Users, including all acts and omissions relating to that access or use and must ensure that an Authorised User does not access or use the Client Portal after they cease to be an officer or employee of the Client.

-(b) Without limiting the generality of clause 4.1(a), WATC will identify each Authorised User accessing the Client Portal by that Authorised User's password and the Client is responsible for all use of the Client Portal that occurs from the access to and use of the Client Portal facilitated by the use of that password including that of the Nominee Authorised Users.
+(b) Without limiting the generality of clause 4.1(a), WATC will identify each Authorised User accessing the Client Portal by that Authorised User's password and the Client is responsible for all use of the Client Portal that occurs from the access to and use of the Client Portal facilitated by the use of that password.

 4.2 The Client must ensure that its Authorised Users do not: